 Kayaking in Burlington and Biking to the Champlain Islands

-Burlington Outdoors can meet you at North Beach with bikes so you can continue your journey and ride on the Burlington Bike Path from North Beach to the Champlain Islands (about 10 miles).
+Have your vehicle with bikes ready ahead of time and ride on the Burlington Bike Path from North Beach to the Champlain Islands (about 10 miles).

 You'll cross over Lake Champlain on the Island Line Trail, an old railroad track that was converted into a bike path.
 You'll need to take a bike ferry to cross the gap where boats cross (check the ferry schedule).